 This can put you, as an advisor, in a difficult position.
 You don’t want to sit back and watch your client drain his account, but you can’t tell your client outright that you think this new person just wants his money.

-While client confidentiality laws can make it difficult to take action, financial advisors are legally allowed to report situations of suspected abuse if doing so will prevent actual or potential fraud.
+While client confidentiality laws can make it difficult to take action, financial advisors are legally permitted to report suspected abuse if doing so will prevent actual or potential fraud.
 Depending on your state’s laws, you could be able to bring in a third party, like a client’s family member or at least the state’s adult protective services division.

 Each state’s laws are different, so make sure you know your own state’s laws regarding privacy and elder financial abuse.